Wednesday, April 23, 2014

 Role of 501(c)(3) Boards in Social Enterprise and Impact Investing Decisions

-Jeff Hom, Corporate Counsel, Omidyar Network; Brinda Ganguly, Associate Director, Rockefeller Foundation; Carol Thompson Cole, President and CEO, Venture Philanthropy Partners
+Jeffrey Hom, Associate General Counsel, Omidyar Network; Brinda Ganguly, Associate Director, Rockefeller Foundation; Carol Thompson Cole, President and CEO, Venture Philanthropy Partners

 How do Boards make the decision to invest in social enterprise and other forms of impact investing?
 What factors do they consider?
 This panel describes their experience in making social enterprise investing a way of business, balancing risk versus reward, and incorporating social-enterprise in investment guidelines.